gunyeup94/stat133-R/hw02/data/nba2017-player-statistics-dictionary.md

 column labels are the variables that I mentioned above.

 Units or measurement are various.
 Those could be name, dollars, points, and number.

+For the reference (see [main source](https://www.basketball-reference.com) for more details)

+This is the sample link for the data source of a given team (e.g. GS Warriors) (see [GS Warriors](https://www.basketball-reference.com/teams/GSW/2017.html) for more details)